 Are you planning to bring your medical device to the U.S. market?

-– how to determine if your product qualifies as a medical device and how to classify it properly,
+– how to determine if your device is considered as a medical device by the FDA,

 - recognised in the official National Formulary, or the United States Pharmacopeia, or any supplement to them,